Protect your Next.js API routes with middleware

 Let's use the middleware to protect the routes.

-The middleware is executed before hitting the route's logic.
-The project can only file in the root directory.
-Inside this file, we must write do two things:
+The middleware is executed before the route's logic is reached.
+The project can have only one middleware file at the same level as the "app" directory.

-• Define the routes where this middleware will apply.
+• The routes where this middleware will apply.
 As you can guess, all the routes under /api/users and /api/admin.

-• Define an action to execute before continuing the request execution.
+• An action to execute before continuing the request execution.

-Create the file middleware.ts and add the code below:
+Create the file "src/middleware.ts" and add the code below:

 import { NextRequest, NextResponse } from 'next/server';